hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/93__V_Subrahmanian.md

 I talked to my friend who has visited Sringeri Matha several times.
-He daily practises nitya karma and anusthana, that he is supposed to do as a Brahmin.​ He did not have all the answers, but honestly gave some answers.
+He daily practises nitya karma and anusthana, that he is supposed to do as a Brahmin.
+He did not have all the answers, but honestly gave some answers.
 I will share the same.